razoumov/publish/plotly.md

 py.plot(fig, filename='spiral.html')
 ~~~

-I could not find how to control the animation speed; obviously, it should be via a keyword to either
+I could not find how to control the animation speed.
+Obviously, it should be via a keyword to either
 `go.Figure()` or `py.plot`.

+&nbsp;

+You can find these notes at https://github.com/razoumov/publish/blob/master/plotly.md and the CSV/NetCDF
+data files at https://transfer.sh/98Bt5/csv.zip (ZIP archive).